RatterScanner/CDN/README.md

 1. `./run_tests.sh`
 ### Build and launch:
 1. `docker compose up --build`
-### Deploy on production:
-1. `./deploy.sh`

 # How to contribute
 Please read: Do not contribute just yet.
 As I am still setting up the base for this project.
 Afterwards contributions are greatly appreciated! :D

 If you have a suggestion that would make this better.
-Open a [github issue](https://github.com/RatterScanner/CDN/issues/new), or let us know in our [Discord server](https://discord.gg/ratterscanner).
+Open a [Gitlab issue](https://gitlab.com/ratterscanner/CDN/-/issues), or let us know in our [Discord server](https://discord.gg/ratterscanner).

 Feel like solving some issue's or adding a new feature yourself?
 Great!
 We appreciate the help.